zenrith/Data-Science-Portfolio-/Fake News Detection/README.md

 **results_tfidf_text_comparison_fbeta.npy**
 These are the f-beta scores we have obtained, running the models on TF-IDF text-vectorisation and only the 'text' field.

+## Report

+The report is a detailed summary of our project aims, our experiments and findings

+## Poster

+The poster is a brief overview of our project's preliminary findings